jcraigk/blog/_posts/2024-11-07-a-good-stack.md

 TLDR: Try [React on Rails](https://github.com/shakacode/react_on_rails) for your next web app.

 When you've been at something for over twenty years, you get a feel for things.
-You sense old patterns lurking in new tools but you know how to separate the wheat from the chaff.
-Your toolbox is full of boring reliable bits of software but there remains a corner where you stash the experimental, the avant garde, the sparkly.
+You sense old patterns lurking in new tools and are wary of the new shiny objects that the kids are raving about.
+Your toolbox is full of boring but highly reliable pieces of software that have earned their place through valiant battle testing.

-This space has a high churn rate.
-New shiny tools come along frequently, replacing those that didn't hold up.
-Most settle back into obscurity to be replaced.
-Only a handful graduate into that wondrous quality of productive maturity and establish themselves as permanent fixtures.

 We know the players.
-On the backend: Rails, Laravel, Django etc. and on the frontend: Svelte, Vue, Angular, React, and a few others.
+On the backend: Rails, Laravel, Django etc. and on the frontend: Vue, Angular, React, and a few others.

 If you're starting a new project, choosing from this list of options can feel overwhelming.
 During the last decade I've seen many companies choose TypeScript or some flavor of JS on the server.
 Their rationale is based on the concept of  "one language everywhere," enabling the same developers to seamlessly transition from backend to frontend.
 Since we're stuck with Javascript on the frontend, let's use it on the backend, why not?